Procedure Time30-45+ min

 If you have an already weakened immune system, such as from HIV, or medications, your chance of being infected, or re-infected, can increase.

 All-in-all, we feel it is better to have a wart professionally treated, as soon as you notice it.
 This way, you’ll reduce the chances of improper treatment protocols, or spreading the virus with prolonged, at-home remedies, which may not work to begin with.

 Can you perform laser wart removal on children or adolescents?

 Yes, we can use our laser wart treatments on children and adolescents.
 Of course, guardians will need to be present, and sign for approval.
 This is still an out-of-pocket service, even when performed on minors.

 Other, non-laser treatments for warts on children are still available at our medical clinic next door.
 Depending on the solution, these treatments may be covered under MSP, or by your private insurance carrier.

 What is the cost of wart removal at your Surrey clinic?

-Our wart removal services start at around $500 for one wart.
+Our wart removal services start at around $550+ tax for one wart (this includes consultation, post-procedure care, and check-up).
 However, we do give package rates if you have more than one wart.
 The best way to find out the cost of wart removal is to come to our clinic for a consultation.
 We’ll be able to take a closer look, and let you know what we think it will take to get your particular wart(s) removed.